openaire/guidelines-literature-repositories/docs/field_geolocation.rst

 pointLongitude (M)
 ++++++++++++++++++

-Longitudinal dimension of point (occurence: 1).
+Longitudinal dimension of point (occurrence: 1).

 Mandatory if *geoLocationPoint* is used.

 pointLatitude (M)
 +++++++++++++++++

-Latitudinal dimension of point (occurence: 1).
+Latitudinal dimension of point (occurrence: 1).

 Mandatory if *geoLocationPoint* is used.